Filmart: Finecut CEO Suh Young-joo on South Korean Film Boom (Q&A)

-The founding CEO of influential sales banner Finecut discusses her approach to picking projects, the necessity of international financing and how the business has changed during a boom era for South Korean cinema
+The founder of the influential sales banner discusses her approach to picking projects, the necessity of international financing and why South Korea has one of the most vibrant film sectors in the world.

 And yet, one of the company's first films to gain worldwide recognition wasn't even Korean.